-PhM1c Frank Bishop Spare (Service # 6509474) was born in Royersford, PA, on December 19, 1914.
+Royersford, PA, on December 19, 1914.
 His parents were Lewis and Evelyn Spare.
-Frank entered the Philadelphia College of

-Pharmacy and Science in 1936, graduating with his class in 1940.
+Frank entered the Philadelphia College of Pharmacy and Science in 1936, graduating with his class in 1940.
 He worked at Hixon's Pharmacy in Royersford as a student and after he was registered until he entered the Navy.
-He married Martha Ellen who had been a student at PCP but withdrew because she was pregnant.
-He was described as "small but dynamic."315 He enlisted in August 1942 and received a rating as a Pharmacist's Mate Second Class and advanced to First Class rating in June 1943.
-Once slotted within the military system it could be difficult to change job functions, or ratings.
+He married Martha Ellen Bauer who had been a student at PCP but withdrew when she became pregnant.
+He was described as "small but dynamic."
+He enlisted in August

+1942 and received a rating as a Pharmacist's Mate Second Class and advanced to First Class rating in June 1943.
+Once slotted within the military system it could be difficult to change job functions or ratings.
 His story provides some insight into moving from the Pharmacist's Mate rate to that of a Warrant Officer.
 He applied for promotion in July 1944 and his commanding officer, the captain of YMS-293, enthusiastically endorsed the promotion noting his leadership ability and devotion to duty.
 The Navy Bureau of Personnel disallowed the request noting that Spare was "not professionally qualified."
-Perhaps more telling was the handwritten pencil notation that Spare was three inches under the minimum height suggesting that he did not meet the required leadership stature.316 On November 10, 1944, Spare was in the wrong place at the wrong time; he was aboard the USS Mindanao (ATG-3) while accompanying a crew member to the shore dental office.
-The USS Mount Hood loaded with almost 3,000 tons of munitions exploded in an anchorage in the Admiralty Islands; over 300 men were missing or killed in the explosion and a number of ships damaged.317 Spare was among those who died in the disaster.
+Perhaps more telling was the handwritten pencil notation that Spare was three inches under the minimum height suggesting that he did not meet the required leadership stature.
+On November 10, 1944, Spare was in the wrong place at the wrong time; he was aboard the USS Mindanao (ATG-3) while accompanying a crew member to the shore dental office.
+The USS Mount Hood loaded with almost 3,000 tons of munitions exploded in an anchorage in the Admiralty Islands; more than 300 men were missing or killed in the explosion and several ships were damaged.
+Spare was among those who died in the disaster.
 His body was recovered and eventually returned to the Fernwood Cemetery, Royersford, for burial.

 PhM2c Leo Peter Volz, Jr., (Service # 6801098) was born on June 16, 1918, in Los Angeles,

 CA. His parents were Leo and Hazel Volz.
 His father was a pharmacist and owned several drugstores in San Diego.
-Leo Jr. began his college career at San Diego State University before transferring to the pharmacy school at the University of Southern California where he was active in Phi Delta Chi.318 Volz was inducted into the Navy in February 1942.
-In May 1943 he was assigned to the USS LST 398.
-LSTs were large amphibious craft designed to bring heavy loads of over 2,000 tons of men, armor, and supplies directly to the beach.
+Leo Jr. began his college career at San Diego State University before transferring to the pharmacy school at the University of Southern California where he was active in Phi Delta Chi.
+63 Volz was inducted into the Navy in February 1942.
+In May 1943, he was assigned to USS LST 398.
+LSTs were large amphibious craft designed to bring heavy loads of more than 2,000 tons of men, armor, and supplies directly to the beach.
 In August 1943 LST 198, as part of Flotilla Five, was assigned to deliver Navy Seabees and their construction equipment for the preparation of an airfield on Vella Lavella in the Solomon Islands.
 (The island became the base for Greg Boyington and the Black Sheep Squadron.)
-The beached LSTs were under attack by Japanese aircraft attempting to halt the landings.319 LST 398 was damaged by coral debris from the enemy action.
-Four crew members were killed on August 21, 1943, including Leo Peter Volz, Jr., who died after he left shelter to provide aid to one of the wounded crew.320 Originally buried in Honolulu, his body was returned to the United States and buried in the Holy Cross Cemetery in San Diego.
-OFFICE OF STRATEGIC SERVICES Franklin D. Roosevelt established the Office of Strategic Services (OSS) by presidential order on June 13, 1942.
-Although not part of the military services, it was an agency of the Joint Chiefs of Staff tasked with "collecting and analyzing strategic information and secret intelligence required for military operations, and with planning and executing programs of physical sabotage and morale subversion against the enemy to support military operations."321 The area of China was a major focal point for OSS operations.
-Efforts to recruit, train, and insert people from the Indochina region to create chaos and tie down Japanese troops were a priority.
+The beached LSTs were under attack by Japanese aircraft attempting to halt the landings.
+LST 398 was damaged by coral debris from the enemy action.
+Four crew members were killed on August 21, 1943, including Leo Peter Volz, Jr., who died after he left shelter to provide aid to one of the wounded crew.
+Originally buried in Honolulu, his body was returned to the United States and buried in the Holy Cross Cemetery in San Diego.